the-siesta-group/edfio/CONTRIBUTING.md

 - [Create a new release](https://github.com/the-siesta-group/edfio/releases/new) on GitHub.
 - Create a new tag where the target version is prefixed with a `v`, e.g., `v0.2.0`.
 - Use the tag as the release title.
-- [poetry-dynamic-versioning](https://github.com/mtkennerly/poetry-dynamic-versioning) and the [release action](https://github.com/the-siesta-group/edfio/blob/main/.github/workflows/release.yml) take care of the rest.
+- The [release action](https://github.com/the-siesta-group/edfio/blob/main/.github/workflows/release.yml) takes care of the rest.